MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-teams.md

 ## About group teams

-Applies to Dynamics 365 for Customer Engagement apps version 9.x (online only) Applies to Common Data Service
+Applies to Dynamics 365 for Customer Engagement apps version 9.x (online only)<br />
+Applies to Common Data Service

 A group team can own one or more records.
 To make a team an owner of the record, you must assign the record to the team.